-Applications for the Summer and Fall 2020 residencies are being accepted.
-For more information on the application process, visit https://www.writersroomdrexel.org/the-study-x-wr.
+Applications for the Fall 2022 residency are being accepted.
+For more information on the application process, please contact firstname.lastname@example.org.

-Danielle Morris, the writer for the Spring 2020 Study Hotels Writer-in-Residence program, is a self-taught photographer who mainly works in street and self-portraiture.
+Danielle Morris, the writer for the Spring 2022 Study Hotels Writer-in-Residence program, Danielle Morris (°1993, Philadelphia) is a self-taught photographer who mainly works in street and self-portraiture.
 With a conceptual approach, Morris absorbs the tradition of remembrance art into daily practice.

-Her works are often about the contact between urban architecture and the living elements of feminism.
+Her works are often about the relativity of perception and its direct contrast with the absolution of existence.
 Morris focuses on the psychosocial effects life's mundane and extraordinary experiences have on people in the ‘public space’ or more specifically, on spaces where anyone can do anything at any given moment: the non-private space, the non-privately owned space, and space that is expressed through proximity to her subjects and their otherness to her sense of self.
 Her method of visual storytelling invokes contemplation and encourages self-reflection, while taking care not to re-traumatize viewers.